 The Great Mouse Detective also has great design and some awesome actors doing the voices of these toons.
 Unlike most other Disney movies, there isn’t constant singing (only a few jazzy piano/vocal sets in the bars), and therefore you don’t have to worry about some corny song being stuck in your memory for the rest of your life.
 So as Basil would say, "Quick!
 They’re not a moment to lose!"
 Grab a copy and cuddle up with the youngsters, or solo, and enjoy my favorite Disney film ever.

-2-Disc, Blu-ray/DVD - Mystery in the Mist Edition.
+2-Disc Blu-ray/DVD Combo- Mystery in the Mist Edition.

-- Starring: Vincent Price, Barrie Ingham, Basil Rathbone, Val Bettin, Susanne Pollatschek
+- Cast: Vincent Price, Barrie Ingham, Basil Rathbone, Val Bettin, Susanne Pollatschek

 - Aspect Ratio: 1.78:1